jbtronics/settings-bundle/docs/configuration.md

         # The default value for all classes, where the cacheable option is not explictly set
         # True means, that the settings are cacheable and will be cached if possible
         default_cacheable: false

+        # The time in seconds, after which the cached settings expire
+        # Zero means, that the settings never expire
+        ttl: 0

     # The configuration for file based storage adapters
     file_storage: